Michigan Avenue / US 12 and Evergreen Road

 In June 2014, Taubman Centers sold FAIRLANE TOWN CENTER to Starwood Retail Partners, an affiliate of Greenwich, Connecticut's Starwood Capital Group.
 The transaction included seven shopping malls; these located in Michigan, Texas, Florida, North Carolina and Virginia.

 After sitting vacant for 10 years, the Lord & Taylor building was repurposed.
-The Ford Motor Company acquired it and an additional 118,000 square feet of inline store space.
-This area was reconfigured as the company's Town Center Office complex.
+The Ford Motor Company leased it and an additional 118,000 square feet of inline store space.
+This area was reconfigured as the Town Center Office complex.
 The 240,000 square foot facility opened in April 2017.
+At the same time, Sears shuttered four Michigan stores.
+The FAIRLANE TOWN CENTER location, which had anchored the mall for 42 years, went dark on September 2, 2018.

-Sears continued on its downward spiral by shuttering four Michigan stores.
-One of these was the 42-year-old FAIRLANE TOWN CENTER location, which went dark on September 2, 2018.
 In 2020, Starwood Retail Partners defaulted on their FAIRLANE TOWN CENTER loan.
 The mall was eventually acquired by a joint venture of Dallas-based Centennial and Cawley Partners and New York City-based Waterfall Asset Management.
 The transaction closed on May 4, 2022.
+The Centennial joint venture soon flipped the mall.
+It became the property of Great Neck, New York's Kohan Retail Investment Group in April 2023.

 Sources: